Validation

 If any of those fields are missing, the number is a hint, not a claim.

-Common presentation mistakes
+Common presentation mistakes this project avoids

 - Claiming "Tensor Core is always faster" without shape, conversion, and fallback caveats.